How Long Do Semi-Truck Accident Cases Last?

 The following factors can lengthen your truck accident claim.

 - One of the biggest factors that could lengthen your truck accident claim is how severe your injuries are and the treatment you need to recover.
 You cannot accurately calculate your damages and determine if you have long-lasting damage until you fully recover or reach maximum medical improvement.
 Since truck accidents usually involve severe injuries, you may need a long time to recover.
 Fair compensation depends not only on the severity of your injuries, but also on whether you achieve a full recovery in time, or, instead, will be left with permanent injuries.
 With rare exceptions (e.g., paralysis), most treating physicians are unwilling to address whether a patient has been left with any permanent injuries from a traumatic incident such as a trucking accident until at least a year out from the date of injury.

 - If federal and state regulatory agencies are involved in your case, you may have to wait for these bodies to complete their investigations of the crash or circumstances behind the crash.
 You may have to wait up to a year to receive these reports, but they can help with your claim.

-- Your attorney will need to examine many different types of documents from the trucking company and the driver, including maintenance records, driver safety records, and certifications, along with past violations and infractions.
+- Your truck accident attorney in Milwaukee will need to examine many different types of documents from the trucking company and the driver, including maintenance records, driver safety records, and certifications, along with past violations and infractions.
 It may take quite some time for your attorney to obtain these records.